ruien0630/teamfyp/output_md/Singapura Finance - Annual Report 2020.md

 Moving forward, we will continue to identify and offer relevant trainings to employees to enhance their career and professional development and ensure they continue to meet 100% attendance for all mandatory training requirements for their roles.
 Furthermore, we aim to continue to develop more online trainings to ease employees' access to trainings.

 ![Image](output_md\Singapura Finance - Annual Report 2020_artifacts\image_000022_48ab9d558c9bbd2830958c534169e1970bbaf415c6ea17a0bac23add4d551243.png)
+**Description**: The image shows a group of people with their hands stacked on top of each other in a display of teamwork, unity, or support, with warm, filtered sunlight adding a sense of positivity and collaboration.

 **Description**: A close-up shot depicts a group of people with different skin tones and clothing styles, including a white shirt, a pink/red shirt, and a dark blazer, piling their hands together in a gesture of unity, teamwork, or celebration, with a warm, bright light enhancing the image's positive and collaborative feel.